solarphase/app/README.md

 This script runs the `bin/www` script, wrapped in a node-debug session which enables debugging through Chrome's development tools.

-*Note: This requires a global node-inspector install and Google Chrome.*
+*Note: The debug script expects that you have node-inspector installed globally using NPM and any Chrome/Chromium-based browser.*